deny7ko/ruby-science-solutions/quiz/README.md

-### 1. Dependency Inversion Principle
+## 1. Dependency Inversion Principle
-- High level modules should not depend on low level modules.
+> - High level modules should not depend on low level modules.
 Both should depend on abstractions
-- Abastractions should not depend on details.
+> - Abastractions should not depend on details.
 Details should depend upon absractions.

-### Why:
+### Why Good:

-> If you push your dependency decision up until they reach the level that contains the information needed to make decisions -> you will prevent changes from affectings several layers.
+If you push your dependency decision up until they reach the level that contains the information needed to make decisions -> you will prevent changes from affectings several layers.

 ### Drawbacks
 - more absractions